-Samantha Moonsammy is the Section Head Lead Advisor for Diversity and Inclusion for the Materiel Group founded at National Defence Headquarters in Ottawa, Canada.
-She has spent over 15 years in the public service working in numerous communications, outreach and engagement initiatives that focuses on the people side of business.
+Samantha has spent over 15 years in the public service working in numerous communications, outreach and engagement initiatives that focuses on the people side of business.

 But Samantha is much more than that.
 Her layers include being a woman, mother, partner, daughter, sister, community builder and immigrant.
 As an Indo-Caribbean Canadian she was born in Guyana, South America and immigrated to Canada as a toddler.
-From a young age, dating back to elementary school to the present, Samantha has been a leader in diversity, inclusion and equity, always helping to amplify the voice of others and create sustainable change in organizations to build deeper respect and understanding for all humans.
-Samantha lives in the Ottawa area and spent some time in Toronto and Barbados during her Master's degree in Communications and Culture.
-She is a passionate world traveller who has worked and studied in India, China, France and the Caribbean.
-Her daily mantra: Be the change you wish to see in the world.
+From a young age, dating